raniglas/react-jsonschema-form/docs/api-reference/form-props.md

 Deprecated, same functionality as `autoComplete`

+## autoCapitalize

+The value of this prop will be passed to the `autocapitalize` [HTML attribute on the form](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form#attr-autocapitalize).

 ## className

 The value of this prop will be passed to the `class` [HTML attribute on the form](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form).